27th October 2016

 The Turkish government was determined to combat terrorism and so decided on the radical physical barrier.

-It will be relatively simple in its design, although the execution will take a good deal of work.
+Although the execution will take a good deal of work, it will be relatively simple in its design.
 A 150-mile concrete wall topped with razor wire will be the centrepiece, together with a strengthened fence and a dedicated patrol road that deals with the other 400 miles of border.

 So, security fencing is the preferred solution for one of the toughest borders in the world, then?

-Drones, mobile surveillance vehicles and a central command and control centre will also contribute to the security effort and with fighters heading to Syria travelling freely through Turkey for several years, the government knows it has a fight on its hands to stem the tide of refugees joining the ranks of IS.
+Drones, mobile surveillance vehicles and a central command and control centre will also contribute to the security effort.
+With fighters heading to Syria travelling freely through Turkey for several years, the government knows it fights with its hands to stem the tide of refugees joining the ranks of IS.

-The US has pledged its support and will help with the construction of the modular wall, which will be 150 km long.
-Along the rest of the border, wire fencing will be reinforced, supported with a 200-mile ditch and an increased military presence.
+The US has pledged its support and will help with constructing the modular wall, which will be 150 km long.
+In addition, wire fencing will be reinforced along the rest of the border, supported with a 200-mile ditch and an increased military presence.

-Around half of Turkey’s border patrol is focused on Syria and considering Turkey also shares borders with Iraq, Iran, Armenia, Georgia, Greece and Bulgaria, this is a remarkable share of the resources.
+Around half of Turkey’s border patrol is focused on Syria.
+Considering Turkey also shares borders with Iraq, Iran, Armenia, Georgia, Greece and Bulgaria, this is a remarkable share of the resources.

-With increasingly advanced surveillance, it speaks volumes that a government would commit this much time, money and resource on building a traditional wall.
-There simply is no substitute for a physical barrier when it comes to keeping unwelcome people out, is the clear message.
+With increasingly advanced surveillance, it speaks volumes that a government would commit this much time, money and resource to build a traditional wall.
+There is no substitute for a physical barrier to keeping unwelcome people out, is the clear message.